-External Paint Colours
+External Paint Colours No

 Is a permit required to paint an already painted surface?
-No
+140

 Internal Alteration Controls No

 Is a permit required for internal alterations?
-No

 Tree Controls No

 Is a permit required to remove a tree?
-No

 Victorian Heritage Register No

 Is the place included on the Victorian Heritage Register?
-INO
+NO

 Incorporated Plan No

 Does an Incorporated Plan apply to the site?
-INO

 Outbuildings and fences exemptions Yes - front boundary

 Are there outbuildings and fences which are not exempt from fence, original garage.

-notice and review? renee, enginar garage.
+notice and review? lence, original garage.

 Prohibited uses may be permitted

 Can a permit be granted to use the place for a use which would No

 otherwise be prohibited?

 Aboriginal Heritage Place

 Is the place an Aboriginal heritage place which is subject to the No

 requirements of the Aboriginal Heritage Act 2006?